craftingcity/The-Known-World/Game Notes/Campaign Rosters/ParaeducatorGame.md

 - lets get that bread!!
 - i'd like to go back home at some point
 ##### Nikolai, the Researcher's Son
-- what happened to my family, and or my adoptive father figure, but very specifically the research they were doing together
+- what happened to my family?, and or my adoptive father figure, but very specifically the research they were doing together?
 ##### Saoirse, the Cursed
 - what the fuck really happened, what is the NotADeer, how do I stop it?